noodlewerk/NWPusher/README.md

 If nothing is delivered to the device then check:

 - Is the device online?
 Is it able to receive push notifications from other services?
-Try to get pushes from other apps.
+Try to get pushes from other apps, for example a messenger.
 Many wireless connections work visibly fine, but do not deliver push notifications.
 Try to switch to another wifi or cellular network.

 - Are you pushing to the right device token?
-This token should be returned by the OS of the receiving device.
-Also the push certificate should match the provisioning profile of the app.
+This token should be returned by the OS of the receiving device, in the callback `-application: didRegisterForRemoteNotificationsWithDeviceToken:`.
+The push certificate should match the provisioning profile of the app, check *Development or Production*, *iOS or Mac*, and the *bundle identifier*.

 - Does the push call succeed?
-Is there no negative response from the push server or feedback server?
+Isn't there any negative response from the push server or feedback server?
 Both `[pusher pushPayload:payload token:token identifier:rand()]` and `[pusher fetchFailedIdentifier:&identifier apnError:apnError]` should return `kNWSuccess`, but wait a second between pushing and fetching.
 Also try to connect to the feedback service to read feedback.

 Consult Apple's documentation for more troubleshooting tips: [Troubleshooting Push Notifications](https://developer.apple.com/library/mac/technotes/tn2265/_index.html)